Marine propulsion: Paddle wheel

 The paddle wheel is a large wheel, generally built of a steel framework, upon the outer edge of which are fitted numerous paddle blades (called floats or buckets).
 The bottom quarter or so of the wheel travels underwater.
 Rotation of the paddle wheel produces thrust, forward or backward as required.
 More advanced paddle wheel designs have featured feathering methods that keep each paddle blade oriented closer to vertical while it is in the water; this increases efficiency.
 The upper part of a paddle wheel is normally enclosed in a paddle box to minimize splashing.

 Paddle wheels have been superseded by screws, which are a much more efficient form of propulsion.
 Nevertheless, paddle wheels have two advantages over screws, making them suitable for vessels in shallow rivers and constrained waters: first, they are less likely to be clogged by obstacles and debris; and secondly, when contra-rotating, they allow the vessel to spin around its own vertical axis.
 Some vessels had a single screw in addition to two paddle wheels, to gain the advantages of both types of propulsion.

 Pump jet

 A pump-jet, hydrojet, water jet, or jet drive uses a ducted propeller (axial-flow pump), centrifugal pump, or mixed flow pump to create a jet of water for propulsion.

 These incorporate an intake for source water and a nozzle to direct its flow out, generating momentum, and in most cases, employing thrust vectoring to steer the craft.

-Pump-jets are found on personal watercraft, shallow-draft river boats, and torpedoes.
+Pump-jets are found on personal watercraft, high-speed catamaran ferries, shallow-draft river boats, and torpedoes.